drBenway/pixi-vn-wiki/start/character.md

 # Characters

-The characters are the actors that appear in the visual novel.
+**What are characters?** The characters are the actors that appear in the visual novel.
 In Pixi’VN, characters are created using the `CharacterBaseModel` class or a [custom class](#custom-character).

 ## Initialize characters